-Whenever companies start to deploy a new technology, there initially is trepidation and everyone is typically concerned with ensuring that the technology works well before deployment.
-The challenge is that it is virtually impossible to validate pre-deployment, and be confident that all edge cases and combinations are accounted for and will not lead to unwanted outcomes.
+Whenever companies start to deploy new technology, there initially is trepidation and everyone is typically concerned with ensuring that the technology works well before deployment.
+The challenge is that it is virtually impossible to validate pre-deployment and be confident that all edge cases and combinations are accounted for and will not lead to unwanted outcomes.

 The validation problem is exacerbated by what cognitive data scientist Daniel Dennett refers to as the post-intelligent design era.
 Traditionally, every system put in the hands of users has been designed by a product designer, or a team of designers, that architected the system to do precisely what it was designed to do.
 In this case, humans provide the “intelligent design,” and when things go wrong, the initial design team investigates the system to figure out why it didn’t work as planned.

 In the case of machine and deep learning, we build the models, but we don’t really know why they generate the results they do.
 These systems are the result of evolving processes, active during model training, that cause the models to gravitate to specific configurations and weights.
 Not understanding how a machine learning/deep learning model works is inherent to the situation as humans have not been able to develop systems that generate satisfactory results, such as image recognition, speech recognition, etc. However, the very fact that we don't really know why a system works may be at the root of situations where a model suddenly behaves very different than what we expected.